sanjitchak/raspberry_pi_web_server/README.md

 mySQL

 # Web server:-
-Nginx - Gateway to connect to uWSGI.
+Nginx - Gateway to connect to uWSGI,  by proper port number and IP address using lab_app_nginx.conf

-uWSGI - Connect to flask server, by proper port number and IP address.
+uWSGI - Connect to flask server by creating socket using lab_app_uwsgi.ini